clars002/ciphers/README.md

 Occasionally, the brute force crack will select a somewhat garbled candidate over the genuine original plaintext.
 This is a quirk inherent to the scoring system I've implemented that arises only with certain text input.
 I spent substantial time and effort trying to iron this out, but in the end I couldn't think of anything that didn't involve moving to an entirely different and much more complicated scoring system, which I unfortunately don't have time for.
 However, the issue is relatively minor, since the resulting output is still quite readable and reflects the target plaintext closely.

+## Discussion
+As alluded to in the overview, I had originally intended to implement more ciphers and attack methods, but ultimately had to narrow the scope for this submission.
+I tried to keep the code open to expansion in the future for the purposes of adding more ciphers and attacks later.
+One example of this is my use of the factory design pattern.
+From main, the code calls cipher.CipherFactory.create_cipher(); this function, in turn, takes a string indicating which cipher is to be used and returns an appropriate object of type Cipher (the abstract base class on which CaesarCipher is built).
+Furthermore, the brute force attack implementation I wrote attempts to be cipher-agnostic; it can operate on any Cipher object.
+Of course, for complex ciphers, it will inevitably become infeasible as an attack method.

+This brute force attack implementation proved an interesting challenge.
+Initially, I had trouble keeping it performant, especially for longer ciphertexts.
+One simple but effective optimization I employed is to only process the first 1024 characters of the text when scoring candidate keys.
+Once the best key is thus found, it is subsequently applied to the full text.
+I am sure a more sophisticated implementation is possible, but I feel satisfied with the simplicity and performance of my current version.

+I hope my effort on this project is evident in the simplicity of the code.
+It took a lot of effort to make it so short and sweet!

+Thank you for your time and interest :)

 ## Credits
 Wordlist used for brute force decryption taken from: https://websites.umich.edu/~jlawler/wordlist
 Crime and Punishment txt file from: https://www.gutenberg.org/ebooks/2554